ekke/swiped_pages_x/README.md

 * Dark Theme and selecting primary and accent color from options menu in ToolBar
 * Popup to show info to user if first/last page reached
 * Be dynamic, lazy and performant: using Loaders for Wizard - pages, only current +/- 1 page are preloaded
+* Use of a QML Timer to auto-close Popup

 Strings are marked as translatable, but not translated yet.
 See the first app to learn about i18n.